 Help your little ones become planet protectors!

-Our children are the future and educating them with the tools to live a sustainable life is vital.
-In doing so, we will raise their environmental consciousness, which will have a long-lasting effect for generations to come.
-If this sounds up your street, but you aren’t quite sure where to start, here are nine great ways to get you and your little ones on the right track.
+With all that is going on in the world, there has never been a better or more crucial time to teach our kids about sustainability.
+Our children are the future and educating them with the tools to live an environmentally balanced and responsible life is vital.
+Raising their environmental consciousness will have a long-lasting effect for generations to come.
+If this sounds up your street, but you aren’t quite sure where to start, here are eight great ways to teach your kids sustainability and put your little ones on the right track.

 We all know our children are the biggest sponges and all they want to do is be just like Mummy and Daddy.
 Just as we set examples for good behaviour and habits, if we show them how to reuse, to compost, to plant (in essence, how to live harmoniously with this gorgeous Earth), they will develop this desire as well.

-Storytelling, with pictures and simple language, can help children develop empathy and understanding and is one of the easiest ways to teach kids.
+Storytelling, with pictures and simple language, can help children develop empathy and understanding.
+It’s also one of the easiest ways to teach kids about sustainability.
 So if you find good books on environmental issues, grab them and get your reading on!

 When things break, instead of chucking them in the bin and buying replacements, try to fix them together.
 It’s a great way to show kids that we don’t live in a disposable world.
 My husband is always taking out tools and fixing things around the house, and it’s great to see him passing on this trait to the little ones.

 If your child can actually see the amount of waste in the water and sand for themselves, it will undoubtedly have an impact.
-There’s nothing more powerful than experiential learning!
+There’s nothing more powerful than experiential learning when it comes to understanding matters related to the environment!

-This is a great way for anyone to start!
+This applies to bags, straws and even snack and drinks containers.
 As stated earlier, refusing plastic straws was Owen’s introduction to what living sustainably looks like.
-Now he is almost five and he has had the exact same lunchbox and water bottle since he’s started using one, as they’re both stainless steel and highly durable.
+Now he is almost six and he has had the exact same lunchbox and water bottle since he’s started using one, as they’re both stainless steel and highly durable.
 He might not fully understand that his lunch accessories are made with earth-friendly materials, but it has set the stage for more dialogue in the future.